Lopez, relief corps lead Marlins past Orioles

 Top-rated prospect Monte Harrison made his major league league debut and went 0-for-3 with three strikeouts.
 The center fielder recorded a sliding grab to rob Pedro Severino of a base hit.
 Baltimore starter John Means (0-1) hurled 4 2/3 innings and allowed one run on two hits.
 He struck out four without a walk.

-Austin Hays had a pair of hits and stole a base for the Orioles, who mustered just three hits, had only four baserunners and lost for the first time in four games.
-The first meeting between the teams - a makeup of their game originally scheduled for July 29 in Miami - was delayed 41 minutes due to more virus testing after a few Marlins had tests come up inconclusive.
+Austin Hays had a pair of hits and stole a base for the Orioles, who mustered just three hits.
+Baltimore had only four baserunners and lost for the first time in four games.
+The first meeting between the teams -- a makeup of their game originally scheduled for July 29 in Miami -- was delayed 41 minutes due to more virus testing after a few Marlins had tests come up inconclusive.
 But all were retested, ruled negative and late getting to the park.

-Baltimore third baseman Renato Nunez made a fielding error with the bases full on a two-out grounder that stayed down instead of coming up after hitting the lip of the grass, an unearned run that made it 3-0.
-Aguilar got the green light on a 3-0 pitch from Thomas Eshelman for a long homer to left - his third this season - to push it to 4-0 in the eighth.
+Baltimore third baseman Renato Nunez made a fielding error with the bases full on a two-out grounder that stayed down instead of coming up after hitting the lip of the grass.
+The unearned run made it 3-0.
+Aguilar got the green light on a 3-0 pitch from Thomas Eshelman for a long homer to left -- his third this season -- to push it to 4-0 in the eighth.

 --Field Level Media